Magistrates Court online Application for a Court Event

 Deadline for applying online

-You need to apply no later than 4pm two clear business days before the date set by the court.
+You need to apply no later than 4pm two clear days before the date set by the court.

 Consent to apply